Ezequiel Tovar Preview, Player Props: Rockies vs. Orioles

 Ezequiel Tovar At The Plate

-- In 12.5% of his games this season, he has gone deep, and 3.1% of his trips to the plate.
+- He has homered in 12.4% of his games this season, and 3.1% of his trips to the plate.

-- Tovar has an RBI in 43 of 120 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Tovar has an RBI in 44 of 121 games this season, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 54 games this year, with multiple runs nine times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.